 Las Delicias Ice Cream & Mexican Food, Dickson, Tennessee

-After exploring the park, treat yourself to something delicious at Las Delicias Ice Cream & Mexican Food before heading home.
+After exploring the park, we treated ourselves to something delicious at Las Delicias Traditional Flavors of México before heading home.

 Las Delicias serves authentic Mexican food, from tacos to tortas to quesadillas.
 Save plenty of room for dessert, though, because they also offer homemade ice cream, paletas (Mexican-style popsicles), milkshakes, and delicious dessert creations like Sweet Nachos.